hypertrack/sdk-android/README.md

 [HyperTrack](https://www.hypertrack.com) lets you add live location tracking to your mobile app.
 This document contains a step by step guide how to make it work.

 ## Publishable Key
-We use Publishable Key to identify your devices.
-To get one:
+We use a Publishable Key to identify your devices.
+Please follow these steps below to get your Publishable Key:

  - Go to the [Signup page](https://dashboard.hypertrack.com/signup) to create and verify your HyperTrack account
  - Open the [Setup page](https://dashboard.hypertrack.com/setup) to copy your Publishable Key